Get a great article like this in your Inbox each month

-With over 10 years of experience helping hundreds of practices improve their surgery scheduling workflow, maximize revenue and enhance patient experience, we’ve learned many of the best efficiency tricks of the trade, and are thrilled to share our findings with you.
-Read on for the top 10 ways you can improve your scheduling surgery process.
+With over 10 years of experience helping hundreds of practices improve their surgery scheduling workflow, maximize revenue and enhance patient experience, we’ve learned many of the best efficiency tricks of the trade.
+We’re thrilled to share our findings with you.
+Read on for the top 10 ways you can improve your surgery scheduling process.

 Ten Best Practices for Surgery Scheduling